Welcome to today's edition of the Rush 24-7 podcast.

 Whoever Obama picks is going to be a lib, probably with a tax problem.

-And uh so the balance won't be upset.
+And so the balance won't be upset.

 But we all knew this.

-There is a uh, you know, it's conventional wisdom was that that uh Arlan Specter defecting to the Democrats put them close to a filibuster proof majority in the Senate, which would allow Obama to just bail skate through his agenda.
+Now, all this talk about Souter retiring and the fight over his replacement and so forth, there is a, you know, its conventional wisdom was that Arlen Specter defecting to the Democrats put them close to a filibuster-proof majority in the Senate, which would allow Obama to just skate through his agenda.

-And on most subjects it appears to be true.
+And on most subjects, it appears to be true.

 Now, those are big ifs, but it's possible.

-Perhaps overall, but not on judicial appointments, because breaking the equivalent of a filibuster in the Senate Judiciary Committee requires the consent of at least one member of the minority, in this case the Republicans.
+Perhaps overall, but not on judicial appointments, because breaking the equivalent of a filibuster in the Senate Judiciary Committee requires the consent of at least one member of the minority, in this case, the Republicans.

-Here's here's the um here's the rule.
+Here's the rule.

 Senate Judiciary Committee rule.